 Magento 2 has specific technology requirements.
 You can have a look at them here.
 I would mention only two: 2G of RAM at minimum and SSD (solid state disk).
 You can not expect decent speed if you don’t meet either one of those two criteria.

 Choose any Servebolt fast Magento 2 hosting plan, or as much RAM, CPU, and SSD space as you can afford on other hosts.
 Do not go cheap on hosting.

 3. Turn Caching On

-What could the reasons for cache being off?
-There are plenty of them: a 3rd-party developer, integrator or in-house designer forgot to turn it on.
+What could be the reasons for the cache being off?
+There are plenty of them: a 3rd-party developer, integrator, or in-house designer forgot to turn it on.

-So if you site suddenly becomes slow and unresponsive – check cache settings.
+So if your site suddenly becomes slow and unresponsive – check cache settings.

 4. Turn Production Mode On

 Magento 2 has three modes of operation: default, developer, and production.
 The fastest one is production.
 Default and developer modes are used for debugging purposes and should never be used for a live site.

 You will need to get SSH access details from your hosting provider to find out what mode you are running in now.
 The command is pretty simple: